First flights leave Chinese city Xi'an as travel curbs ease - NewsBreak

 First flights leave Chinese city Xi'an as travel curbs ease

-BEIJING — (AP) — The first commercial airline flights in one month took off Saturday from Xi’an in western China as the government eased travel curbs imposed after a coronavirus outbreak ahead of next month’s Winter Olympics in Beijing.
+The first commercial airline flights in one month took off Saturday from Xi’an in western China as the government eased travel curbs imposed after a coronavirus outbreak ahead of next month’s Winter Olympics in Beijing

 Seven planes took off, according to the website of Xi’an Xianyang International Airport.
 It said four were due to arrive Sunday.